BFAST GPU#

 Select folder#

-By selecting an appropriate folder, a widget will be automatically filled out and enabled, as described below:
+By selecting an appropriate folder, a widget will be automatically completed and enabled, as described below:

-: The slider is enabled and filled with the date list included in the TS folder.
-The values default to the full range of dates.historical period
+• monitoring dates: The slider is enabled and completed with the date list included in the TS folder (the values default to the full range of dates).

-: The slider is enabled and filled with the date list included in the TS folder.
-The value defaults to the first date of the TS.
+• historical period: The slider is enabled and completed with the date list included in the TS folder (the value defaults to the first date of the TS).

 Attention